regorxxx/Playlist-Tools-SMP/README.md

 * **User configurable presets:** many tools allow you to add your own presets (for ex.
 Standard Queries) as menu entries for later use.
 They may be used along macros to greatly expand their functionality, exported and imported as "addons".
 * **Keyboard shortcuts:** keyboard shortcuts may be assigned to most of the tools (without requiring panel to be in focus).
 Shown on the related menu entries tabbed to the right.
 They are assigned the same than native keyboard shortcuts.
 * **Include other scripts (experimental):** easily include ('merge') multiple SMP scripts into the same panel, thus not wasting multiple panels.
 Useful for those scripts that don't require any UI, user interaction,... like scripts which set the main menu SPM entries (File\\Spider Monkey Panel).
-* **Reduce components loaded with better replacements:** one of the main limitations of windows (and thus foobar) is there is a limit of plugins (dlls) that can be associated to a given [process](https://hydrogenaud.io/index.php/topic,110142.0.html).
+* **Reduce components loaded:** one of the main limitations of windows (and thus foobar) is there is a limit of plugins (dlls) that can be associated to a given [process](https://hydrogenaud.io/index.php/topic,110142.0.html).
 Thus, in some installations, specially those using VSTs, when the limit is reached strange things start happening, random crashes, bugs, etc. Something I have experienced myself when running a few VSTs.
 It's not so hard to reach that limit since many components use multiple dlls!
 When you count the ones by foobar itself, VSTs, etc. as soon as you configure a bit your installation you come into problems.
 Therefore Playlist Tools is a solution that can help in that sense, replacing multiple components whose functionality is already included (or improved): Random Pools, Playlist Revive, Best version picker, Database Search, ...
 * **Online controller integration (ajquery-xxx):** online controller fully compatible with most of the offered tools, which can be called as any other main menu entry.
 Also available with CMD scripting.
 * **Wine - Unix - non IE SOs compatible:** all the UI, tools, popups, configuration and external helpers have been carefully designed to work in all systems without requiring IE installation, HTML popups or editing the panel properties.
 Scripts are expected to work 100% the same in any SO.
 * **Configurable UI and accessibility design:** most of the UI is configurable (size, colors, position, draggable buttons).
 All the UI is managed within menus, so it may be used with a narrator (for blindness).